gpslab/cqrs/docs/command/queue/pull/memory_unique.md

-Predis unique queue
+Memory unique queue
 ===================

-It works just like the [Predis queue](predis.md), but it only allows storing unique commands.
+It works just like the [Memory queue](memory.md), but it only allows storing unique commands.
 All duplicates will be ignored.

 ### What is it for